WebAssembly/component-model/design/mvp/Async.md

 ### Returning

-The way an async function returns its value is by calling [`task.return`], passing the core values that are to be lifted as *parameters*.
+The way an async export call returns its value is by calling [`task.return`], passing the core values that are to be lifted as *parameters*.

 Returning values by calling `task.return` allows a task to continue executing